jonahnathan0/jonahnathan0.github.io/index.md

 ## Career Objectives

 I am passionate about using data and strategy to solve real-world business problems.
 With a strong background in finance and analytics, I enjoy finding ways to drive smarter decision-making.
-I am open to a range of career paths, including roles in analytics, strategy and consulting, and financial analysis, where I can apply my skills and continue learning from experienced professionals.
+I am open to a range of career paths, including roles in analytics, strategy, consulting, and financial analysis, where I can apply my skills and continue learning from experienced professionals.
 Long-term, I aspire to start my own company and am eager to build the knowledge and experience needed to make that a reality.

 ---

 ## Hobbies

-I enjoy playing golf, running, and staying active.
+I enjoy playing golf, tennis, running, and staying active.
 I have a strong passion for music, spending time DJing, producing music, and playing the piano.
 I’m also a dedicated Boston sports fan and love following the teams all year-round.

 ---